-Which doesn’t mean that OneWeb won’t work out as a great advancement for mankind, or even a great investment, but, if you’re researching this idea, I’d keep your expectations a little closer to the horizon.
+Which doesn’t mean that OneWeb won’t work out as a great advancement for mankind, or even a great investment some day, but, if you’re researching this idea, I’d keep your expectations a little closer to the horizon.
 If you’ve looked into private satellite businesses, or OneWeb, or have any similar favorite ideas to share, please shout ’em out with a comment below (and we’ve kept all the original comments from the earlier versions of this article attached, so you can see what folks were thinking about these ideas over the past six months or so).